abey79/vpype/docs/install.rst

 .. highlight:: bash

 While macOS ships with a version of Python, this has been deprecated by Apple and may change in future version.
-Instead, you should install Python (3.8 recommended, 3.6 minimum, avoid using Python 3.9), either from `MacPorts <https://www.macports.org>`_ or from `Homebrew <https://brew.sh>`_.
+Instead, you should install Python (3.9.1 or newer recommended, 3.6 minimum), either from `MacPorts <https://www.macports.org>`_ or from `Homebrew <https://brew.sh>`_.

 Use the following commands for Homebrew::

-  $ brew install python@3.8
+  $ brew install python@3.9

 And for MacPorts::

-  $ sudo port install python38
+  $ sudo port install python39

 Then, the preferred way to install *vpype* is in a dedicated `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_.
 Follow these steps to do so::